Last date modified: 2026-Jun-05

 • The MCP server acts as the signed-in user.
 It performs every action on their behalf and the action is recorded under their identity.

-• Relativity Audit captures every action taken through the MCP server and attributes it to the user who authenticated the connection.
+• Relativity Audit captures actions taken through the MCP server and attributes it to the user who authenticated the connection.

 • To perform actions through the MCP server, the authenticated user must be a System Administrator and have the granular permissions required for each operation.